-The temple structure has seven shikharas of which main shikhara is devoted to Lord Rama and other to other forms of Lord Vishnu.
-The inner walls of the main temple are covered with gold sheet on three sides while the interiors of the temple are plated with gold.
-The temple complex also houses other small temples of Hindu Gods.
+The temple structure has seven shikharas of which main shikhara is devoted to Lord Rama and other forms of Lord Vishnu.
+The inner walls of the main temple are covered with gold sheets from three sides while the interiors of the temple are plated with gold.
+The temple complex also have other small temples of Hindu Gods.
 The library in the temple premises hold rare Sanskrit manuscripts and documents.

 Legend and History of Raghunath Temple

 The Raghunath temple has a historical significance and there are multiple temples that surround the main temple and these temples are dedicated to the multiple Gods and Goddesses that are connected with the times of the epic Ramayana.
 This popular temple in Jammu is renowned for the temple’s depiction of Rama Leela and also of the Krishna Leela in its beautiful paintings.
 Prevalent legend suggests that the temple is dedicated to Lord Rama and was originally built by Raja Jagat Singh of Kullu in order to correct a major wrong that was done by him.
 The main idol that is placed inside the temple was brought back from Ayodhya which is the birthplace of Lord Rama according to the Ramayana.

 The temple also has peeps of the Mughal masonry that can be visualized in architectural splendor of the Raghunath Temple.
 The temple carvings and arches are extraordinarily resplendent that grabs everyone’s attention.
 The temple complex also has a library that houses rare Sanskrit books as well as manuscripts.
 People also visit this temple in huge numbers in order to pay their homage to their deity and to seek blessings from the Lord.